-30 Peter Ball, Nature's Patterns: A Tapestry in Three Parts (Oxford Univ.
-Press 2009).
+12 Ball, P. (2009).
+Nature's Patterns: A Tapestry in Three Parts.
+3 vols.
+Oxford: Oxford University Press.

 The characterization of harm is essential.
 Several forms of harm may be translated into human rights terminology.
 Sometimes these categories can be insufficient to capture the arrangement of violence in a specific setting.
-Either way, due to the possible broad categorization of harms, information should be structured around a shared reference-either legal, sociological, criminological, or other-allowing the investigator to stabilize the selection, observation, and analysis.
-As clarified by the European Court of Human Rights when referring to patterns, it is necessary to deal with "violations of an identical or similar nature, which are sufficiently numerous and interrelated so as not to be reduced to isolated or exceptional incidents and thus form a pattern or system" 31.
+Either way, due to the possible broad categorization of harms, information should be structured around a shared reference -either legal, sociological, criminological or other, allowing the investigator to stabilize the selection, observation and analysis.
+As clarified by the European Court of Human Rights when referring to patterns, it is necessary to deal with "violations of an identical or similar nature, which are sufficiently numerous and interrelated so as not to be reduced to isolated or exceptional incidents, and thus form a pattern or system" 13.

 Characterizing the violations must acknowledge the victims' perspective.
 Victims are catalyzers of memorialization around their histories of harm.
-Their perspective on what happened offers a more profound understanding, incorporating factual, emotional, political, psychological, and spiritual dimensions of what happened.
+Their perspective about what happened offers a deeper understanding incorporating factual, emotional, political, psychological, spiritual dimensions to what happened.
 Using the wording of the UN Guiding principles for the search for disappeared persons: "Their input, experiences, alternative suggestions, questions and doubts should be taken into account".
-PA researchers should consider integrating victims not only as a source of information, but also as analysts contributing to the investigation and to assess the conclusions.
-The interpretation given to the description requires a background, chronology and multiplicity of other elements such as the idiosyncrasy, attitudes, identities and roles of actors, specific details around the facts and the impacts according to the lived experience of survivors of violence who often are better equipped to analyze how data across multiple violations in a specific context is interconnected.
+PA researchers should consider integrating victims not only as source of information, but as analysists contributing to the investigation and to assess the conclusions.
+The interpretation given to the description requires a background, chronology and multiplicity of other elements as the idiosyncrasy, attitudes, identities and roles of actors, specific details around the facts and the impacts according to the lived experience of survivors of violence who often are better equipped to analyze how data across multiple violations in a specific context is interconnected.

-31European Court of Human Rights, case of Ireland v. the United Kingdom, par.
+13European Court of Human Rights, case of Ireland v. the United Kingdom, par.
 159.